-Some people can successfully manage the disease with exercise and therapy.
+Idiopathic inflammatory myopathy is a chronic disease.
+Fortunately, some people can successfully manage the disease with exercise and therapy.
 However, individuals who suffer from other conditions in addition to idiopathic inflammatory myopathy may be unable to keep the condition under control.

 Some people are able to control their symptoms and maintain a high quality of life with idiopathic inflammatory myopathy.
 However, people who also suffer from cardiac or pulmonary conditions are often unable to manage the condition.
 Loss of range of motion and general muscle weakness can make it difficult for these individuals to complete job tasks.